 If you decide credit card receivables financing isn’t for you, you have various other financing options, including the following:

-Vendor credit: Your vendors may extend credit that allows you to obtain goods before paying.
+Vendor credit: Your vendors may extend trade credit that allows you to obtain goods before paying.
 Using vendor credit is one way to solve cash flow problems.

 Business credit card: While business credit cards typically incur high-interest debt, they can help you even out your cash flow if you only have a short cash gap.